DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/pictures-and-text-boxes/insert-select-copy-or-delete-a-picture-or-text-box.md

 ---
 title: Insert, Select, Copy or Delete a Picture or Text Box
 ---
+# Insert, Select, Copy or Delete a Picture or Text Box
 You can insert floating [images](#image) or [text boxes](#textbox) and  [select](#select) them for [copying](#copy) or [deleting](#delete).

 ## <a name="image"/>Insert a Picture